 As they say, life is a journey.
 My first love was horses.
-Worked on farms in NJ, MA, NY and Hawaii.
-At some point I realized that I didn’t have enough money, talent or the right personality to deal with the two legged animals.
+Worked on farms in NJ, MA, NY, and Hawaii.
+At some point, I realized that I didn’t have enough money, talent or the right personality to deal with the two-legged animals.
 When I found myself using my hair blower to warm my hands after mending the fence-line for the umpteenth time, I knew it was time to get out of the horse business.

 From there, I worked in hotel kitchens on Maui.
 I also worked part-time sales jobs on Front Street as well as at a stable.
 Taking tourists on trail rides to the beach, through fields of sugarcane and pineapple plantations was especially memorable.
 My job at the stable was to keep the horses tuned up and safe for vacationers.
 After five years of paradise, it broke my heart to move back to the mainland.
 The plan was to go to the CIA.
 Ironically, I had worked at a farm around the corner from the school.
 Funny to think I could return to where I started.

-Decided that Katy Gibbs, secretarial school in Philadelphia, was where I could get a new skill set.
-After graduating; worked for a sales company then a law firm before getting a job in NYC with Merrill Lynch.
+Decided that Katy Gibbs, a secretarial school in Philadelphia, was where I could get a new skill set.
+After graduating; worked for a sales company, then a law firm before getting a job in NYC with Merrill Lynch.
 This was a GREAT job!
 I was an executive secretary for the head of Operations in their Unit Investment Trust division.
 The office was located at One Liberty Plaza.
 Commuting from NJ meant taking the PATH to the Twin Towers.
 They wanted to promote and train me in computer systems.
 It was a great opportunity, however, as plans often do, they changed.

 One evening after work, I was walking my dog and he found my future husband (good boy!)

 We moved to southern California the day after we were married.
 This is where our flower child was born.